xbeat/Machine-Learning/README.md

 Introduction to Statistics for Data Science

 Statistics plays a crucial role in data science, providing the foundation for understanding and interpreting data.
 This slideshow will cover key statistical concepts and their implementation in Python, focusing on practical applications for data scientists.

+## Identifying and Mitigating Outlier Impacts in Data Analysis

+Understanding Outliers Through Statistical Measures

+Statistical measures like z-scores and interquartile ranges provide robust methods for detecting outliers in datasets.
+These approaches quantify how far data points deviate from central tendencies, enabling systematic identification of anomalous values.

 ## Raincloud Plots Visualizing Data Distributions in Python